Code-Verification Techniques for Particle-in-Cell Simulations with Direct Simulation Monte Carlo Collisions: Manufactured Solutions

 \section{Manufactured Solutions}

-The method of manufactured solutions has been applied to collisionless particle-in-cell simulations in~\cite{riva_2017,tranquilli_2022} by manufacturing the particle distribution function and the electric field.
-The weights of the computational particles are modified so that the weighted empirical measure converges to the manufactured distribution function, and a manufactured source term is added to the field equation.
-Through this approach, the particles move independently of the manufactured distribution function and their weights are adjusted accordingly.
+The method of manufactured solutions has been applied to collisionless particle-in-cell simulations in~\cite{riva_2017,tranquilli_2022}.
+The authors manufacture the electric field and incorporate the corresponding manufactured source term into the Poisson equation.
+For the particles, the authors manufacture the particle distribution function $f^M(\mathbf{x},\mathbf{v},t)$, then use the Vlasov equation

+to modify the weights of the computational particles so that the weighted empirical measure converges to the manufactured distribution function.
+The particles move independently of the manufactured distribution function and their weights are adjusted accordingly.
 Consequently, this approach risks incurring negative weights or altering weight-dependent collision algorithms.
 To mitigate these risks, we instead apply the method of manufactured solutions to the equations of motion.